arduino/docs-content/content/arduino-cloud/01.getting-started/06.cloud-variables/cloud-variables.md

 ## Overview

 An essential component of the [Arduino Cloud](https://create.arduino.cc/iot/) is a **cloud variable**.
-A cloud variable is the same as a regular variable that you use in an Arduino sketch, but with some additional functionality.

-A cloud variable is synced between your Arduino board and the Arduino Cloud.
-So if a variable is updated on your board (like a sensor reading), the Arduino Cloud will also receive this value.
+A cloud variable is synced between your Arduino board and the Arduino IoT Cloud.
+If a variable is updated on your board (like reading a sensor), the Arduino Cloud will also receive this value.
 Similarly, if you update a variable from the cloud, it also updates on your board.

-This means that at any given time, you are able to read and send data to and from your board, as long as your board is connected to the Arduino IoT Cloud.
+As long as your board maintains connection to the Arduino IoT Cloud, variables can be updated.

 **In this article, we will cover:**
 - How to sync variables between your board and the Arduino IoT Cloud.
-- What variables are available to use.
+- Types of variables and list of available ones.
 - How to structure a sketch for optimal variable synchronization.
 - How to synchronize variables between devices.

 ## Create and Configure Variables

-Creating and configuring variables are done inside **Thing**, starting with the **"Add Variable"** button.
+Creating and configuring variables are done inside a **Thing**, starting with the **"Add Variable"** button.

 ![Click on "Add Variable"](assets/add-vars.png)